 In Slovenia, Christmas markets run between late November through early January every year (find the dates here).

-If you want to get into the festive spirit during this time, the Christmas Market in Preseren Square is sure to get you in the mood.
+If you want to get into the festive spirit during this time, the Christmas Market in Preseren Square is sure to put you in the mood.
 Imagine all the Christmastime festivities in Prague and Vienna, minus the hordes of tourists.
 This is sure to get you singing carols and dancing through the streets.

 ⓘ TIP: The Preseren Square Christmas market holds free concerts regularly in during this period, so be sure to check the lineup while you’re there.